 Because If you're starting a family, you can get a 30 year term policy for the cost of your daily coffee!
 This coverage will carry you through your childbearing years into your children's adulthood.
 Wow!
 Now that's an awesome deal.
 Think about it - no matter what happens to you health-wise, you're covered.

 Don't get me wrong a 30 year term isn't for everyone.
-Maybe you just want to cover some short term debt or business expenses, then a 10, 20 or even 25 year term might be more suitable.
+Maybe you just want to cover some short term debt or business expenses, then a 10 or 20 year term might be more suitable.

 The key is to really be honest about your needs and meet with an independent life insurance agent to make you sure you get the policy that's right for you!
 Call Policy Architects today!
 1.888.501.9583